 Hemophilia A (factor VIII deficiency), which affects about 80% of patients with hemophilia, and hemophilia B (factor IX deficiency) have identical clinical manifestations and screening test abnormalities.
-Both are X-linked genetic disorders.
+Both are X-linked Single-Gene Defects Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more genetic disorders.
 Specific factor assays are required to distinguish the two.

-Normal hemostasis requires > 30% of normal factor VIII and IX levels.
-Most patients with hemophilia have levels < 5%; some have extremely low levels (< 1%).
+Normal hemostasis (see figure Pathways in blood coagulation Pathways in blood coagulation ) requires > 30% of normal factor VIII and IX levels.
+Most patients with hemophilia have levels < 5%; severely affected patients have extremely low levels (< 1%).
 The functional level (activity) of factor VIII or IX in hemophilia A and B, and thus bleeding severity, varies depending on the specific mutation in the factor VIII or IX gene.

-Carriers usually have levels of about 50%; rarely, random inactivation of their normal X chromosome in early embryonic life results in a carrier having factor VIII or IX levels of < 30%.
+Carriers usually have levels of about 50%; rarely, random inactivation of the normal X chromosome in early embryonic life results in a carrier having factor VIII or IX levels of < 30%.

 Patients with hemophilia bleed into tissues (eg, hemarthroses, muscle hematomas, retroperitoneal hemorrhage).
 The bleeding may be immediate or occur slowly, depending on the extent of trauma and plasma level of factor VIII or IX.
 Pain often occurs as bleeding commences, sometimes before other signs of bleeding develop.
 Chronic or recurrent hemarthroses can lead to synovitis and arthropathy.
 Even a trivial blow to the head can cause intracranial bleeding.
 Bleeding into the base of the tongue can cause life-threatening airway compression.

-After repeated exposure to factor VIII replacement, about 15 to 35% of patients with hemophilia A develop factor VIII isoantibodies (alloantibodies) that inhibit the coagulant activity of any additional factor VIII infused.
-Patients should be screened for isoantibodies (eg, by measuring the degree of PTT shortening immediately after mixing the patient’s plasma with an equal volume of normal plasma, and then by repeating the measurement after incubation for 1 h), especially before an elective procedure that requires replacement therapy.
+After repeated exposure to factor VIII or IX replacement, about 30% of patients with severe hemophilia A and 3% with hemophilia B develop factor VIII or factor IX isoantibodies Factor VIII and Factor IX Anticoagulants Circulating anticoagulants are usually autoantibodies that neutralize specific clotting factors in vivo (eg, an autoantibody against factor VIII or factor V) or inhibit phospholipid-bound proteins... read more (alloantibodies) that inhibit the coagulant activity of any additional factor VIII or factor IX infused.
+Thus, patients should be screened for isoantibodies (eg, by measuring the degree of PTT shortening immediately after mixing the patient’s plasma with an equal volume of normal plasma, and then by repeating the measurement after incubation for 1 hour), especially before an elective procedure that requires replacement therapy.
 If isoantibodies are present, their titers can be measured by determining the extent of factor VIII inhibition by serial dilutions of patient plasma.